albert-jin/InterWeave-Reasoning/README.md

 # InterWeave-Reasoning

-Due to the double-blind policy of IP&M, the implementation code and corresponding data is not available through an open code repository of this GitHub website.
+Due to the double-blind policy of the submitted target journal, the implementation code and corresponding data is not available through an open code repository of this GitHub website.

 These will be made publicly available after this work is accepted for publication.
-TRUST US !!!

 *BTW, this work is indeed a meaningful work for implicit (continuous space) LLM reasoning fileds!!!*